 Risks Associated with a Bronchoscopy

-There are not many risks that are associated with a bronchoscopy, but in some cases they may be more severe.
-Complications may be from the actual procedure, but in some cases they may be from the numbing medication or the sedative that has been used.
+There are not many risks that are associated with a bronchoscopy, but in some cases, they may be more severe.
+Complications may be from the actual procedure, but in some cases, they may be from the numbing medication or the sedative that has been used.
 A fever is sometimes common after the procedure.
 With a fever, there is typically no treatment that is needed, and it does not mean that there is a sign of infection.
 Bleeding is likely if there has been damage by the disease in the area in which the same was taken.
-Usually this bleeding stops and no further treatment is necessary.
+Usually, this bleeding stops and no further treatment is necessary.
 The most extreme risk that is associated with this procedure is a collapsed lung.
 This is very rate, but sometimes an airway may be injured.
-Usually this is easily treated, but may require admission into the hospital.
+Usually, this is easily treated but may require admission to the hospital.

 Results from a Bronchoscopy